Stochastic Collapsed Variational Inference for Structured Gaussian Process Regression Network: Experiments

 \subsection{Synthetic Experiments}

 We conduct experiments on three synthetic time series with low frequency (LF), high frequency (HF) and varying frequency (VF) respectively.
 They are generated from the system of equations

 where $\{\epsilon_i(t)\}_{i=1}^2$ are independent standard white noise processes.
 The value of $w$ refers to the frequency and the value of $s$ characterizes the smoothness.
 The LF and HF datasets use the same $s=1$, implying the smoothness is invariant across time.
 But they employ different frequencies, $w=2$ for LF and $w=5$ for HF (i.e., two periods and five periods in a unit time interval respectively).
 The VF dataset takes $s=2$ and $w=5$, so that the frequency of the function is gradually increasing as time increases.
 For all three datasets, the system $(\ref{eq: sim})$ shows that as time $t$ increases from $0$ to $1$, the correlation between $y_1(t)$ and $y_2(t)$ gradually varies from positive to negative.
 Within each dataset, we randomly select 200 training data, in which 100 time stamps are sampled on the interval $(0, 0.8)$ for the first dimension and the other 100 time stamps sampled on the interval $(0.2, 1)$ for the second dimension.
 For the test inputs, we randomly select 100 time stamps on the interval $(0, 1)$ for each dimension.

 In the stochastic optimization, we use the learning rates of $0.005$ for all parameters with $2000$ epochs.
-We note that the length-scale parameters are sensitive to the model performance, and for the three datasets the fixed length-scale $\exp(2)$ for covariance function $K^l$ and fixed length-scale $\exp(0)$ for covariance function $K^\ell$ work well.
-We optimize the other hyper-parameters in the optimization.
+In this experiment, we standardize both inputs and outputs and initialzie length-scale $\exp(2)$ for covariance function $K^l$ and length-scale $\exp(0)$ for covariance function $K^\ell$.
+We optimize all hyper-parameters in the optimization.